codemaker1999/py-audio-generator/readme.md

 ##### **Implementation Details**

-* each object is run in it's own thread and queues data in FIFO pipes for the proceeding step
+* each object is run in it's own thread and queues output data in FIFO pipes for the proceeding step

-* current implementation uses the Python bindings for PortAudio for audio playback
+* current implementation uses PyAudio, the Python bindings for PortAudio, for audio playback

 ##### **Usage**